Naming Conventions In India

 People in different parts of India have different naming conventions.
-Each region, caste, community, family has its own conventions.
+Each region, caste, community, the family has its own conventions.
 In most parts of India, the first name of a person is used and the surname follows it, but in southern and some of the western states the name follows father’s name and then the surname of the person.

 In Western India, a person has three names.
 The first one identifies the individual, the second one is the father’s name and the third is the family name.
-Certain places, the person have a different birth name and official name.
+Certain places, the person has a different birth name and official name.
 Birth name is selected according to the person’s horoscope.

 In South India, a person has four names.
 The first denotes the village of origin, the second is the father’s name, the third is the person’s given name and the fourth signifies caste.

 In the English-language naming convention, a given “first” name, a surname “family name”, and sometimes a middle name are used.

-That system is not used in India, however, Indian’s in the Northern, Western and Eastern region seemed to adapt more easily to this naming convention.
-They have a first, middle and the last name, but Southern region Indians have a complex naming system.
+That system is not used in India, however, Indian’s in the Northern, Western and Eastern regions seemed to adapt more easily to this naming convention.
+They have a first, middle, and last name, but Southern region Indians have a complex naming system.

 A complete, spelled-out southern Indian name typically contains the name of the native (or ancestral) village, the father’s name, the given name, and occasionally the caste title.